realmcu/HoneyGUI/doc/en/Porting/Font.rst

 Font Library Indexing
 ^^^^^^^^^^^^^^^^^^^^^

-In the file ``font_mem.c``, within the function ``gui_font_get_dot_info``, the Unicode value is parsed and then used to index glyph information from the font library designated by the text widget.
+In the file ``font_mem.c``, within the function :cpp:any:`gui_font_get_dot_info`, the Unicode value is parsed and then used to index glyph information from the font library designated by the text widget.

 Since the font library tool has the ``crop`` attribute and two indexing modes, different parsing code is used to find text data and dot matrix data in the font library file using the Unicode value.

 The purpose of the font library parsing code is to populate the ``chr`` structure array, which is structured as follows: